mineadmin/doc-v3/docs/en/backend/base/upload.md

 ### Replace Local Storage with OSS Storage

-In daily business scenarios, files are usually stored on OSS.
-At this point, the default file upload processing needs to be replaced.
-Taking Alibaba Cloud as an example, first, we need to configure the `config/autoload/file.php` file.
-Add an Alibaba Cloud channel.
-Then, create a new `AliyunUploadSubscribe` to replace the default `UploadSubscribe` in `config/autoload/listeners.php` and specify the Alibaba Cloud channel.
+In typical business scenarios, files are usually stored on OSS.
+In this case, the default file upload handling needs to be replaced.
+Taking Alibaba Cloud as an example, first configure the `config/autoload/file.php` file to add an Alibaba Cloud channel.
+Then create an `AliyunUploadSubscribe` to replace the default `UploadSubscribe` in `config/autoload/listeners.php` and specify the Alibaba Cloud channel.

 ::: code-group